EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 The two optimisations presented here offer significant speedup to Siamese network training, and when combined reduce the training time to just 40% of the original training time.
-Though the faster training method modifies the training algorithm, it does so in a way where the effects on performance---whether positive or negative---appear to be negligible.
+Though the faster training method modifies the training algorithm, it does so in a way where the effects on performance range from negligible to even being positive in some cases.

-Further optimisations may be possible in the training algorithm, if multiple examples pairs from the same class are present in a batch, then the representations could be used more than twice, with the difficulty coming in ensure that the matching vs non-matching pairs appear with similar frequencies.
+Further optimisations may be possible in the training algorithm, if multiple examples pairs from the same class are present in a batch, then the representations could be used more than twice, but with some potential difficulties in ensuring that the matching vs non-matching pairs appear with similar frequencies.

 An obvious extension to the training approach would be to apply the same method to the